 Hello, Translators!
-This extended guide explains the process of creating translations of Global Voices posts within the Lingua Network and from the Lingua sites in details.
-For the short version, designed for new translators, check out the process guide displayed below.
+This guide acts as a reference, explaining the process of creating translations of Global Voices posts within the Lingua Network and from the Lingua sites in details.
+For the short version, designed for new translators, check out the Google slide displayed below.
 It should be very thorough and cover most issues we tend to face.
 Please check out the rest of our Global Voices Lingua Guides.

 This slideshow will give you an overview of the technical process of posting, to complement the explanations below.

 Global Voices Lingua translates GV material into your language.
 So, you can translate from: